How to delete files in MS-DOS without a prompt

 When deleting anything from MS-DOS or the Windows command line, it is not sent to the Recycle Bin.

 To suppress the prompting use the deltree command and add the tag /y, as shown in the example below that deletes all files in the Windows temp directory.

 deltree c:\windows\temp\*.* /y

-If this command does not work we would recommend that you create a batch file with the below command in the batch file.
+If this command does not work, we would recommend that you create a batch file with the following command in the batch file.

 echo y | del %1\*.*